Blinken-Lights/ASCII/Binary/README.md

 # Binary

-This module is a 1V/Oct CV generator that takes several gate inputs and spits out 1V/Oct CV quantised by several choices of scale.
+This module is a 1V/Oct CV generator (max 5.33V) that takes several gate inputs and spits out 1V/Oct CV quantised by several choices of scale.

 It's split into 2 identical channels.
 Each channel takes 6 gates, split into 3 for 'note' and 3 for 'octave'.
 Each group of 3 are combined as binary digits to derive a number from 0-7.
 The 'note' number corresponds to a degree on a scale.
 The 'octave' number.. defines the octave :)